Seeds of Hope (2021)

 Seeds of Hope follows a passionate Hmong community leader as she helps refugee families navigate the COVID pandemic, while planting seeds for a hopeful future.
 For more than a decade, Mayhoua Moua has worked to address high rates of chronic disease among Southeast Asian American women in Milwaukee, Wisconsin.
 But when COVID-19 hit, she pivots to meet the community's needs.
 We witness Mayhoua's heroic work to help refugees from Myanmar to survive, adapt, and thrive.

-This documentary short was funded by the Asian American Documentary Network (A-Doc) as part of the A-Doc Storytelling Initiative: Asian American Stories of Resilience & Beyond.
+This documentary short was supported by the Asian American Documentary Network (A-Doc) as part of the A-Doc Storytelling Initiative: Asian American Stories of Resilience & Beyond.
 Seeds of Hope is available for streaming on A-Doc’s platforms and will broadcast on the PBS WORLD Channel this winter.

 Director, Cinematographer, Editor